Need to build a drawer, but want to avoid fancy tools and joinery? Build a simple drawer with just a saw, drill, and kreg pocket hole jig.

 Drill pocket holes in the drawer bottom and the front and back pieces.

-If you don’t own a pocket hole jig (or don’t want to invest in one), you can countersink screws in the sides through the front, back, and bottom of the drawer.
+IF YOU DON’T OWN A POCKET HOLE JIG, you can countersink screws in the sides through the front, back, and bottom of the drawer.
+Place them in the same locations as I placed the pocket holes.
 Fill the holes with wood filler afterwards, and you’re good to go.
 Make sure to pre-drill holes through the sides to prevent the wood from splitting.

 Step 3.
 Front & Back